-By J. L. ILLANES
+J. L. ILLANES

-THE Spanish political situation which emerged in 1939, with Franco's victory over the Communist regime, marked the dénouement of that political, social and religious tragedy which the Second Republic, begun in 1931, had represented for the country.
-It is therefore imperative to refer, however briefly, to the role played by Catholics during the years immediately prior to the civil war, if we are to gain a proper understanding of their activity in the public life of the country during the past twenty years.
+The Spanish political situation which emerged in 1939, with Franco's victory over the Communist regime, marked the dénouement of that political, social and religious tragedy which the Second Republic, begun in 1931, had represented for the country.
+It is therefore imperapast twenty years.